 The Outer Banks, NC

 A quintessential American beach destination, North Carolina’s Outer Banks region is a treat of surfable ocean beaches and family-friendly sound-side shores.
 Aim to kick off your long weekend on Thursday knowing that most weekly rentals run from Friday to Friday when traffic slows to a crawl.
 Stake out your perfect beach spot along the Nags Head shoreline or drive farther south to the Cape Hatteras National Seashore, a protected preserve known for its wild coastline and native grasses.
 Active types can trek the enormous dunes at Jockey’s Ridge State Park for views across both the Atlantic Ocean and Currituck Sound; here you can also join the scores of hang gliders on a lesson from nearby Kitty Hawk Kites.
-The famous Wright Brother’s Memorial is still under renovation (scheduled to reopen in the fall), but the 40th annual Wright Kite Festival will kick off as planned on July 14th with kite demos, flying and making from 10 a.m. to 4 p.m.
-In pet-friendly Duck, wander the shop-lined boardwalk to dinner with a sunset view at seafood-favorite, AQUA, and don’t miss a stop at the famous Bodie Island Lighthouse, just south of Nags Head.
+After checking off the famous Wright Brother’s Memorial, head over to pet-friendly Duck, where you can wander the shop-lined boardwalk to dinner with a sunset view at seafood-favorite AQUA.
+Don’t miss a stop at the famous Bodie Island Lighthouse, just south of Nags Head.
 Scale the steps to the top, or wander the unspoiled nature preserve overlooking the Pamlico Sound.

 Bermuda for the weekend?
 Why not.
 Just a 90-minute flight from NYC, getting to this remote island, which is not technically part of the Caribbean, is faster than crawling along the Long Island Expressway to the Hamptons.
-Temperatures peak in the mid-80s throughout July, inviting lazy days on the famously pink-hued beaches like Horseshoe Bay Beach and Elbow Beach along the South Shore, or family-friendly picnics in quiet coves such as Astwood Cove and Somerset Long Bay.
-In the capital, Hamilton, July brings a party atmosphere during the DJ-led Wine Down Wednesday celebrations and for the Harbour Nights Festival, which shuts down restaurant-lined Front Street each Monday from 7 - 10 p.m. to make room for the island’s Gombey dance troupes, local arts and crafts stalls, and food tents selling must-try fish sandwiches and chowder.
-For fishing enthusiasts, July is also the time to catch highlights of the Triple Crown Billfish Championship, a three-week contest that awards the largest catches by the world’s best anglers.
-Or, for some more low-key boating experiences, join the Sunday “raft-ups” in Paradise Lake.
+Temperatures peak in the mid-80s throughout August, inviting lazy days on the famously pink-hued beaches like Horseshoe Bay Beach and Elbow Beach along the South Shore, or family-friendly picnics in quiet coves such as Astwood Cove and Somerset Long Bay.
+In the capital, Hamilton, August brings a party atmosphere during the DJ-led Wine Down Wednesday celebrations and for the Harbour Nights Festival, which shuts down restaurant-lined Front Street each Monday from 7–10 p.m. to make room for the island’s Gombey dance troupes, local arts and crafts stalls, and food tents selling must-try fish sandwiches and chowder.
+For some more low-key boating experiences, join the Sunday “raft-ups” in Paradise Lake.
 An aquatic tailgate, boats and rafts of all sizes weigh anchor in the Great Sound, open a picnic and some beers, then blast reggae until the sun sets.

 In the summer months, Philly scores top marks on all city break essentials: walkability, cultural diversions, hotspot restaurants, and top hotels.
-In the last two years, the city’s welcomed long-stay sleep, ROOST to its central Rittenhouse locale; the high-style, low-service hotel, Lokal, in Old City, and Wm.
+In the last few years, the city has welcomed long-stay sleep, ROOST, to its central Rittenhouse locale; the high-style, low-service hotel, Lokal, in Old City, and Wm.
 Mulherin's Sons Hotel, a restaurant-with-rooms concept in hip Fishtown.
-Next up, a W Hotels debut in June 2019 and the reopening of the city’s revamped Four Seasons Hotel.
-But resist the temptation to hole up en casa and make plans to see Lauryn Hill perform at Festival Pier on Friday, July 13th, or Beyonce and Jay-Z play their OTR II set at Lincoln Financial Field on July 30, or join the crowds at the seasonal Spruce Street Harbor Park for waterfront eats and games.
-Beer lovers should follow the roving hops fest, Parks on Tap, which sets up in a different city green space each week, or check out the latest concert or art installation during a four-week arts festival at the Eakins Oval.
-From July 27 - 29, indie music lovers will get their fix at the XpoNential music fest, with performances by David Byrne, Ryan Adams, and Angel Olsen in the waterfront Wiggins Park.
+But resist the temptation to hole up en casa and make plans to join the crowds at the seasonal Spruce Street Harbor Park for waterfront eats and games.
+At the end of the month, music lovers will get their fix at the Made in America Festival, with performances by Travis Scott and Cardi B, among others, along the scenic Benjamin Franklin Parkway.

 RELATED: 7 Best Weekend Getaways from Philly